Epix-Incorporated/Adonis_2.0/CONTRIBUTING.md

 ## Q: What can I contribute?

 **A:** Anything within reason!
 Contributions can be to Adonis itself or the wiki (or both!)
-As long as your addition or change is useful and doesn't break something, and makes sense (while not violating ROBLOX's rules) it will *probably* be merged.
+As long as your addition or change is useful and doesn't break something, and makes sense (while not violating Roblox's rules) it will *probably* be merged.
 However, something may occasionally be deemed unneccessary or incomplete, at which point a comment will be made on the PR for you to respond or amend your code (or just so you know the maintainers' reasoning.)

 ## Q: What *can't* I contribute?

-**A:** Anything that violates ROBLOX's rules (as in, anything that could get Adonis or games using Adonis in trouble) is not allowed for obvious reasons.
+**A:** Anything that violates Roblox's rules (as in, anything that could get Adonis or games using Adonis in trouble) is not allowed for obvious reasons.
 Additionally, please do not submit any form of obfuscated code as they have no place in the open-source project that Adonis is.

 There is a very clear/obvious difference between unavoidably complex code and intentionally complicated code.
 Maintainers are certain to check all file changes before merging and can *usually* spot something abnormal quickly.